foreverphoenix/the-phoenix-flavour/content/tpf/guide-resources/basic-instructions.md

 ## Optimising SLE Assets

-> "Run the mod through Cathedral Assets Optimiser."
+> "Optimise the mod with Cathedral Assets Optimiser."

 Skyrim LE meshes often need to be fixed and optimised by Cathedral Assets Optimizer before they can be used in SE.
 We will also use CAO on mods to optimise (compress) included textures sometimes.
 If a Classic Skyrim mod does not have instructions to run it through CAO this is because I already did so and found that no meshes or textures needed optimising.